 Life’s hard enough when a family member dies.
 But the stress can be compounded when those left behind are confronted with a houseful of inherited furniture.
 To make matters worse, the used furniture market is fairly limited.
 Instead of hulking antiques, today’s young homeowners prefer smaller pieces that are multipurpose and easy to move.

-After 25 years of appraisal and resale work (plus a few years helping my mom downsize), I have some advice for those overwhelmed with inherited furniture.
+After a couple of decades of appraisal and resale work (plus a few years helping my mom downsize), I have some advice for those overwhelmed with inherited furniture.
 Here are tips for liquidating it all (and preserving your sanity).

 1. Start early